tendermint/tendermint/docs/architecture/adr-058-event-hashing.md

 ## Context

 Before [PR#4845](https://github.com/tendermint/tendermint/pull/4845),
-`Header#LastResultsHash` were a root of the Merkle tree built from `DeliverTx` results.
+`Header#LastResultsHash` was a root of the Merkle tree built from `DeliverTx` results.
 Only `Code`, `Data` fields were included because `Info` and `Log` fields are non-deterministic. `GasWanted` and `GasUsed` fields appeared later.

-At some point, we've added events to `ResponseBeginBlock`, `ResponseEndBlock` and `ResponseDeliverTx` to give applications a way to attach some additional information.
+At some point, we've added events to `ResponseBeginBlock`, `ResponseEndBlock`, and `ResponseDeliverTx` to give applications a way to attach some additional information.